firebolt-db/godocs/docs/Guides/getting-started.md

 parent: Guides
 has_toc: true
 ---
-# Getting started tutorial
+# Get started with Firebolt
 {:.no_toc}
 Welcome to the beginning of your journey with Firebolt!
-This guide is designed to smoothly onboard you to Firebolt and guide you through the initial setup of your Firebolt account.
-You'll learn to create your first database, set up an engine optimized for high-speed analytics, and import a sample dataset from Amazon S3 into your Firebolt environment.
-Following that, we'll dive into executing some basic analytics queries to demonstrate the power and speed of Firebolt analytics.
+This tutorial guides you through setting up your Firebolt account, creating your database, and importing a sample dataset.
+Following that, we'll execute some basic analytics queries to demonstrate the power and speed of Firebolt analytics.

 For those seeking a more interactive learning experience, we invite you to join one of our comprehensive, instructor-led Firebolt workshop.
 These hands-on session are crafted to deepen your understanding of Firebolt's capabilities and how to leverage them for your data analytics needs.
 Secure your spot [here](https://www.firebolt.io/on-demand-workshop) and elevate your Firebolt skills.